Boynton Beach Medical Malpractice Lawyer

 Doctors, nurses, and other healthcare providers are human beings like the rest of us.
 This means they make mistakes.
 The problem is that a “mistake” in patient care can lead to serious complications–including death.
 And when a mistake represents a deviation from the accepted standard of care, that is considered medical malpractice under Florida law.

-The experienced Boynton Beach medical malpractice lawyers at the Leifer Law Firm can assist you with investigating and pursuing a negligence claim against a healthcare provider.
+The experienced Boynton Beach medical malpractice lawyers at Leifer & Ramirez can assist you with investigating and pursuing a negligence claim against a healthcare provider.
 Medical malpractice cases are often quite complex and require a detailed knowledge of the law.
 We understand how to build–and win–malpractice cases, and we can put our skill to work for you.

 What Qualifies as Medical Malpractice in Florida?